krm-functions/catalog/cmd/krm-render-helm-chart/README.md

 ## The Solution

+The solution is to separate sourcing and rendering of the Helm chart.
+This approach is similar to how we would handle a collection of plain Kubernetes YAML manifests in a package:

+1. Fetch YAML manifests from upstream.
+2. Store the upstream manifests in our own repo, optionally with additional YAML manifests.
+3. Consume our component, potentially modify it through KRM function manipulations.

-The solution is to do away with the need to fetch the Helm chart through a network.
-Instead we use the approach we would use if we were collection plain Kubernetes YAML manifests into a package. **We fetch the upstream source manifests and store them in our own 'package' Git repository**.
+**Hence, we fetch the upstream source manifests and store them in our own 'package' Git repository**.
 This has many benefits - availability, immutability etc.

-If we similarly retrieve the Helm chart from its upstream source and store the chart inside a `RenderHelmChart` resource in base64 encoded form, we can render the chart with a hermetic KRM function through a declarative pipeline.
+If we similarly retrieve the Helm chart from its upstream source and store the full chart inside a `RenderHelmChart` resource in base64 encoded form, we can render the chart with a hermetic KRM function through a declarative pipeline.
+Although the chart is not plain YAML, the principle is the same as for ordinary YAML manifests.

 The following example illustrates the example from above in this alternative form.
 The `templateOptions` part has been retained as this